ansgarstrother/wedding_site/README.md

 # Ansgar + Lauren Wedding Website

 When we were looking to build a web site we wanted to be able to build something that was more custom and our style than something a site builder like the Knot provided.
-When looking for a template to build off of we didn't find many open source wedding site projects.Based on that be found the following project: https://startbootstrap.com/template-overviews/agency/ to work from.
+Based on that be found the following project: https://startbootstrap.com/template-overviews/agency/ to work from.
 The github project can be found at https://github.com/BlackrockDigital/startbootstrap-agency.
 We liked this project since it had already laid out several of the elements that we were looking for:
 * Single page website
 * Timeline
 * Good fonts / format